-The laboratory is thus in charge of establishing preliminary scientific dossiers for conservation and restoration works in all specialties.
-It is equipped with scientific imaging equipment within the establishment including several microanalytical techniques (stereo microscopy and optical microscopy, micro x-ray flourescence, gas chromatography-mass spectometry, internal reflection infrared spectroscopy : external reflection scanning electron microscopy).
+The laboratory is in charge of establishing preliminary scientific cases for conservation and restoration works in all specialties.
+It is provided with scientific imaging equipment (radiography, UV and IR imaging, photography) including several microanalytical techniques thus making it possible to propose a wide range of analytical approaches (internally : stereo microscopy and optical microscopy, micro x-ray flourescence, gas chromatography-mass spectometry, infrared spectroscopy : externally : scanning electron microscopy).

-The laboratory collaborates on the initial training programme of conservators-restorers and staff within the laboratory contributes to teaching in his/her field of expertise : introduction to scientific imagery of objects, preparation and observation of stratigraphic separation, preparation and observation of metallographic cuts, and a new course on water properties including a module on characterisation techniques used to investigate cultural heritage materials.
+The laboratory also works closely on the pedagogy of the initial training program of conservators and the laboratory staff contribute to teaching in her field of expertise : introduction to scientific imagery of objects, preparation and observation of cross-sections, metallographic preparation and observation, lecture on water properties including a module on characterization techniques used to investigate cultural heritage materials.
 The laboratory also participates in a variety of modules throughout the course of studies (composite object modules, choice of disssertation theme module etc.).